 Automatically segment the boundary of a nucleus or cell starting from an approximate ROI.
-Supports 2D and 3D images and tracking of slowly moving cells.
+It supports 2D and 3D processing (requires a 3D starter ROI) and tracking of slowly moving cells.
 Ideal to study cell morphodynamics.

 Institution: Institut Pasteur

 This page describes the “Active Contours” plug-in, a segmentation technique able to extract the outline of objects in 2D or 3D images, and also track these outlines over time in a 2D or 3D time-lapse sequence.
-In a nutshell, an initial contour is drawn (or generated) around an object of interest, and will then snap on the object’s border automatically.
+In a nutshell, an initial contour is drawn (or generated) around an object of interest – note that the initial contour need to be in 3D if we want to do 3D processing – and will then snap on the object’s border automatically.
 In a tracking scenario, the final object border is taken as the initial position to segment the following frame, and so forth (NB: tracking applications therefore require a good time resolution during acquisition, such that an overlap exist between successive positions of the tracked object)

 This documentation starts with a pseudo-exhaustive (partly historical) description of the method, its principle and its numerous implementations, before actually presenting the Icy plug-in in more details, including the choice of implementation and the available parameters.